This has been a great week for the Yorkshire & Humber Academic Health Science Network (AHSN) as we joined representatives of other northern AHSNs ...

 - The eFI was highlighted in the successful bid that helped the Yorkshire & Humber AHSN receive an international award for healthy ageing initiatives in the region, achieving Reference Site status and a three-star rating for the European Innovation Partnership on Active and Healthy Ageing

-- We will support members across the region to use the eFI tool to reduce reliance on health and social care resources through better targetting of evidence-based interventions
+- We will support members across the region to use the eFI tool to reduce reliance on health and social care resources through better targeting of evidence-based interventions

-- A clinical frailty template will be developed for the leading primary care electronic health record systems to support data quality and a comprehensive geriatric assessment approach for people with frailty in primary care
+- A clinical frailty template will be developed for the leading primary care electronic health record systems (SystmOne and EMISWeb) to support multifaceted assessment and care and support planning for people with frailty in primary care based on the principles of comprehensive geriatric assessment.

-- Collaboration will continue with health and care organisations, universities and other national representative bodies (including Age UK, the AHSN Network and the British Geriatric Society) to support continuous improvements in the way care is provided for people living with frailty
+- Collaboration will continue with health and care organisations, universities and other national representative bodies (including Age UK, the AHSN Network, the British Geriatric Society, NHS England and NHS Digital) to support continuous improvements in the way care is provided for people living with frailty

-If you are a GP, Clinician or an older person who is interested in knowing more about the eFI and/or the Healthy Ageing Collaborative, please contact Sarah.De-Biase.
-If you are already using the eFI to inform services for people with frailty but the work is not yet represented on the eFI Engagement Map, please get in touch to share what you are doing with others.
+If you are a GP, Clinician or an older person who is interested in knowing more about the eFI and/or the Healthy Ageing programme, please contact Sarah.De-Biase or Dr Andrew Clegg.
+If you are already using the eFI to inform services for people with frailty but the work is not yet represented on the eFI Engagement Map, please get in touch so we can support you to share what you are doing with others.

 A selection of resources and further information relating to our Healthy Ageing programme are available on our Improvement Academy website here